407 Loy Lane — the residence at dusk against the Sedona red rock

 The Structure

-The main residence is a multi-wing composition of warm tan stucco, hand-cut sandstone, and dark-stained timber, capped in standing-seam metal that has been allowed to weather to a quiet charcoal.
-The roof line is pitched and gabled rather than flat — a vocabulary that reads as lodge before it reads as estate, and which gives the building the kind of soft horizontal silhouette that holds its own against the surrounding rock without competing for attention.
+The residence is a multi-wing composition of warm tan stucco, hand-cut sandstone, and dark-stained timber, capped in standing-seam metal that has been allowed to weather to a quiet charcoal.
+The roof line is pitched and gabled rather than flat — a vocabulary that reads as lodge before it reads as estate, and which gives the building the kind of soft silhouette that holds its own against the surrounding rock without competing for attention.

 What the house refuses to do is pose.
 Its restraint — the absence of cantilever, of flourish, of obvious gesture — is the quality that lets the landscape register first.